Belting out karaoke is Hong Kong's new protest method

 Local media showed singing taking place in at least seven other malls, as well as in some spots including outside a subway station.
 The South China Morning Post said participants responded to online calls to gather and sing.
 Police were absent and the gatherings dispersed peacefully.

 The song has been sung at almost every protest since it emerged Aug.
-31, including during a World Cup qualifier match on Tuesday with Iran where Hong Kong soccer fans booed at the Chinese national anthem before kick-off.
+31, including during Tuesday's World Cup qualifier match with Iran where Hong Kong soccer fans booed at the Chinese national anthem before kick-off.

-Protesters over the more than three months of demonstrations have also sang the Christian hymn "Sing Hallelujah to the Lord" and the "Les Miserables" tune "Do You Hear the People Sing?"
+Protesters over the more than three months of demonstrations have also sung the Christian hymn "Sing Hallelujah to the Lord" and the "Les Miserables" tune "Do You Hear the People Sing?"

 The sing-alongs have boosted protesters' morale and highlighted their creativity in inventing new ways to get their message heard by the authorities.

-On Thursday, hundreds of pro-Beijing supporters staged a counter protest during lunchtime at a swank mall downtown, singing the Chinese national anthem and waving red five-star national flags.
+On Thursday, scores of pro-Beijing supporters staged a counter protest during lunchtime at a swank mall downtown, singing the Chinese national anthem and waving red five-star national flags.
+Local media reported that a flash mob of pro-democracy supporters swiftly responded with their protest anthem, leading to minor scuffles.

-Protesters have widened their demands to include calls for direct elections for the city's leaders and police accountability.
-Many saw the extradition bill, that would have sent some suspected criminals to China for trial, as a glaring example of the city's eroding autonomy since the former British colony returned to Chinese control in 1997.

-The Civil Human Rights Front, which has organized several massive rallies, said Thursday it is appealing the police ban on its planned march Sunday.
+The Civil Human Rights Front, which has organized several massive rallies, said Thursday it is appealing a police ban on its planned march Sunday.

 Leung accused authorities of trying to provoke protesters to carry out illegal gatherings to find an excuse to crack down.
 She urged activists "not to fall into the trap," saying protests can be in many forms and that they should keep safe to sustain the protest movement.